-Strong parentage of NTPC Limited - The rating derives comfort from the commitment of NTPC's management towards the infusion of equity capital (in the proportion of its ownership, which is a 74% stake in the project) for the budgeted cost as well cost overruns (if any).
-Additionally, PVUNL will benefit from the strong executional, operational and managerial capabilities of NTPC, which has a commercial capacity of nearly 68 gigawatt (GW) at present, comprising coal, gas, solar, wind and hydro power generation assets.
+Strong parentage of NTPC Limited - The rating derives comfort from the commitment of NTPC's management towards the infusion of equity capital (in the proportion of its ownership, which is a 74% stake in the project) for the budgeted cost as well cost overruns, if any.
+Additionally, PVUNL will benefit from the strong executional, operational and managerial capabilities of NTPC, which has a commercial capacity of nearly 72 gigawatt (GW) at present, comprising coal, gas, solar, wind and hydro power generation assets.

-Long-term PPA for 100% capacity mitigates offtake risk; cost-plus tariff to result in regulated returns - PUVNL's entire generation capacity has been contracted under a long-term cost-plus PPA of 25 years based on CERC tariff guidelines.
+Long-term PPA for 100% capacity mitigates offtake risk - PUVNL's entire generation capacity has been contracted under a long-term cost-plus PPA of 25 years, based on CERC tariff guidelines.
 JBVNL will be allocated 85% of the project capacity, while the balance 15% will be allocated by the Ministry of Power.
-The cost-plus tariff would result in regulated returns, subject to meeting the costs and efficiency levels within the normative levels post commissioning.
-The capex for developing the captive coal mine will also be recovered on cost-plus tariff basis as per CERC guidelines allowing a return on equity of 14%.
-Subject to meeting the normative guidelines, the levelised tariff, as per ICRA estimates, is Rs 3.66 per unit which takes into account the project cost of Rs 21,468 crore (15% higher than the current budgeted project cost of Rs 18,668 crore).
+The cost-plus tariff would result in regulated returns, subject to meeting the costs and efficiency levels within the normative levels, post commissioning.
+The capex for developing the captive coal mine will also be recovered on cost-plus tariff basis, as per the CERC guidelines, allowing a return on equity of 14%.
+Subject to meeting the normative guidelines, the levelised tariff, as per ICRA estimates, is Rs 3.59 per unit which takes into account the project cost of Rs.
+21,468 crore (15% higher than the current budgeted project cost of Rs.
+18,668 crore).